 H&M has a communications policy providing guidelines for communication with external parties.
 The purpose of the policy is to ensure that all disclosure obligations are met and that the information provided is accurate and complete.

 Financial communication is provided via:

-- H&M's annual report - $\,$ Interim reports, the full-year report and quarterly sales reports - Press releases on events and circumstances that may impact the share price - H&M's website about.hm.com
+- Annual report - Interim reports, the full-year report and quarterly sales reports - Press releases on events and circumstances that may impact the share price - H&M's website hmgroup.com

 MONITORING